MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-D-Lenders/subjectgroup-ECFR13a0216058cc515-Small-Business-Lending-Companies-SBLC/section-120.470.md

 ##### § 120.470 What are SBA's additional requirements for SBLCs? #####

-Link to an amendment published at 88 FR 21899, Apr.
-12, 2023.

-In addition to complying with SBA's requirements for SBA Lenders and SBA Supervised Lenders, an SBLC must meet the requirements contained in this regulation and the SBLC regulations that follow.
+In addition to complying with SBA's requirements for SBA Lenders and SBA Supervised Lenders, an SBLC (including a Community Advantage SBLC) must meet the requirements contained in this regulation and the SBLC regulations that follow.

-(a) *Lending.* An SBLC may only make:
+(a) *Lending.* An SBLC or Community Advantage SBLC may make:

 (1) Loans under section 7(a) (except section 7(a)(13) of the Act in participation with SBA); and/or

 (2) SBA guaranteed loans to Intermediaries (see subpart G of this part).
 Such loans are subject to the same conditions as guaranteed loans made to Intermediaries by 7(a) Lenders.

-(b) *Business structure.* An SBLC must be a corporation (profit or non-profit) or a limited liability company or limited partnership.
+(b) *Business structure.* An SBLC must be a corporation (profit or nonprofit) or a limited liability company or limited partnership, except for a Community Advantage SBLC, which must either be a nonprofit corporation or have been a Community Advantage Pilot Program participant.

 (c) *Written agreement.* An SBLC must sign a written agreement with SBA.